 Cultural Relevance is 1) the ongoing process of acquiring an understanding of how the values, beliefs, attitudes, and traditions of racial, ethnic, religious, sexual orientation, gender identity, socio-economic, and other groups contribute to our own and other people’s cultures; 2) learning about personal circumstances, conditions, nature, and experiences that influence our own and other people’s thinking, behavior, and community roles; 3) acknowledging differences and similarities in power and privilege among groups of people; and 4) using this knowledge to work effectively with all people (Children's Behavioral Health Knowledge Center 2011).

-Cultural Space is the area hat surrounds and preserves culture.
+Cultural Space is the area that surrounds and preserves culture.
 Its primary purpose is to present or support artistic and cultural expression (Seattle Office of Cultural Affairs 2023).

 Other key terms can be found in the appendix.